Controlling Frequency-Domain Hong-Ou-Mandel Interference via Electromagnetically Induced Transparency: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-The authors acknowledge Ite A. Yu, Ying-Cheng Chen, and Che-Ming Li for helpful discussions.
+We thank Ite A. Yu, Ying-Cheng Chen, and Che-Ming Li for helpful discussions.
 This work was supported by the National Science and Technology Council of Taiwan under Grant No. 111-2112-M-006-027, No. 111-2639-M-007-001-ASP, and No. 111-2119-M-007-007.